ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ---

 - **Code generation:** Generate Ballerina records and parsing functions for a given EDI schema
-- **package generation:** Generate Ballerina records, parsing functions, utility methods, and a REST connector for a given collection of EDI schemas, and also organize those as a Ballerina package
+- **Package generation:** Generate Ballerina records, parsing functions, utility methods, and a REST connector for a given collection of EDI schemas, and also organize those as a Ballerina package

 ## Usage